JimarkusSchool/Car-and-remote/README.md

 # Car-and-remote
 How to make a RC drone
 A tutorial on how to create a remote controlled car using arduinos.
 This guide outlines how to setup the controller and motorised components of an RC vehicle, this guide can be used as part of an outline for how to create a DIY remote control car.
-Now if you haven’t checked out the tutorial on how to create wireless communications I reckon you should check out Finn McClusky’s tutorial on bluetooth connections for these types of purposes.
+Now if you haven’t checked out the tutorial on how to create wireless communications I reckon you should check out Finn McClusky’s tutorial on bluetooth connections to extend a project like this.
 Components:
 2 arduinos (one for the controller and one for receiver